 EMPLOYMENT CONTRACTS

-The provisions of the decree-law apply to employment contracts of indefinite duration concluded under Federal Law No (8) of 1980.
+The provisions of the decree-law apply to employment contracts of indefinite duration as concluded under Federal Law No (8) of 1980.

 PROBATION